 Texting is a relatively new way for businesses to communicate with customers.
 This means the rules and regulations are also new and very likely to change.
 Mobile Network Operators like AT&T, T-Mobile, and Verizon continue to monitor text traffic and experiment with the best ways to verify businesses, use cases, and opt-in procedures.
 As a result, you must be ready to make adjustments as these rules change.
 Textline will do its best to keep our customers informed of any regulatory changes that affect them.
 Stay subscribed to our emails, and you’ll be in the know.

 Why is SMS compliance important?

 Businesses should make SMS compliance a top priority.
 This ensures you aren’t breaking the law and you don’t tarnish your reputation with customers or potential customers.

 In short, failure to comply with SMS regulations is illegal and could result in lost customers and revenue.
-However, complying with these texting laws ensures that you are only texting customers who want to hear from you.
-This will increase your response rate and allow you to improve SMS mobile marketing campaign performance.
+However, complying with these texting laws ensures that you only text customers who want to hear from you.
+This will increase your response rate and allow you to improve your SMS mobile marketing campaign performance.

-There are several key federal and industry players that regulate text messaging in the U.S. Plus, several key laws to know.
-Read on to understand the key laws and regulating bodies.
+Several critical federal and industry players regulate text messaging in the U.S. Here are the key regulators.

-Federal Communications Commission (FCC).
 The FCC is a federal agency that regulates media and phone communication in the U.S. The FCC has adopted several rules that protect consumers from unwanted text messages.
-The agency sets regulations for wireless carriers, issues new rules to protect customers, and oversees the key texting legislation the TCPA (more on that below.)
+The agency sets regulations for wireless carriers, issues new rules to protect customers, and oversees the key texting legislation, the TCPA (more on that below.)